kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 80: May 20, 2020

+**Today's Progress**: I worked on the LibSys project.
+I made a bit of progress today, I created a more generic form component and then added it to Author, Book and User.
+I updated the routes and styled the componenents.

+**Thoughts**: Not so productive like tomorrow but I seem to do better work at night.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/d7fe25e545bbc8aeb9a6d14b787643bbf97bad7a)

+---

 ### Day 79: May 19, 2020

 **Today's Progress**: I worked on the LibSys project.
 I added Bootstrap and Material, also worked on the author and register components.